The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Lake Symphony Fountain Show

-We ended the day with the magical Petronas Towers light show, which lights up the towers and fountains in stunning colors.
+We ended the day with the magical Petronas Towers light show, which bathes the towers and fountains in stunning, constantly shifting colors.
 It’s also known as the Lake Symphony Fountain Show and takes place at KLCC Park, right at the base of the Petronas Towers.
-It’s a free, nightly water and light display featuring 190 water fountains moving in sync with music and colorful lights.
-The fountains shoot water as high as 42 meters (138 feet), creating beautiful patterns and waves.

-We watched from the park’s Esplanade, and to our surprise, our two daughters happily sat through the whole 10 minutes without a single complaint!
+We watched from the park’s Esplanade, and to our genuine surprise, both daughters sat through the entire 10 minutes without a single complaint.
+For a family with a 2-year-old, that’s basically a miracle, and the perfect way to close out a big day.

 Day 7: Last-Minute Shopping and Relaxation in Kuala Lumpur with Kids